 Take a walk in Notting Hill

 The Notting Hill neighborhood became world-famous because of the movie of the same name with Hugh Grant and Julia Roberts.
-Despite the fact that this charming neighborhood is now also very well known by tourists, it is definitely worth it to walk around for a few hours.
-On Portobello Road you will find a nice market, beautiful houses and fun street musicians.
+Despite the fact that this charming neighborhood is now also very well known by tourists, there are many fun things to do in Notting Hill.
+So make sure to explore this area for at least a few hours.
+On Portobello Road you will find a nice market, beautiful houses, and fun street musicians.

 Check out the changing of the guard

 Almost daily, various special ceremonies take place around Buckingham Palace, all of which have to do with the changing of the guard.
 This happens in several places: